Board Of Directors

 Julie Hanks, Director Of Development

-Julie is the Development Director for Homer A. Plessy Community School.
+Ms. Julie Hanks is the Development Director for Homer A. Plessy Community School.
 Working within a school requires that she wears many different ‘hats’ throughout the day.
 Her primary role is grant writing and fundraising while also managing communications for the organization through public relations, social media, marketing and community outreach.
 Julie is a graduate of the University of New Orleans.
 She lives in Lakeview with her husband, daughter and menagerie of pets.
 When not gardening or reading, Julie loves following baseball, especially the San Francisco Giants.

 Contact Julie Hanks at firstname.lastname@example.org